voschezang/coding-handbook/collaboration/scrum-guide.md

 ### Sprint Events

 Sprint events are opportunities to inspect the current sprint and adapt accordingly.
 These events are all time-boxed, but usually they don't take up their full capacity, especially not for shorter sprints.
+These are team-based event, that contribute to team ownership and shared responsibility.

 | Event                | What to inspect?                   | What to adapt?                                 | Who attends?                | Time-box (for 1 Month) |
 | -------------------- | ---------------------------------- | ---------------------------------------------- | --------------------------- | ---------------------- |